noeliavt/Credit_Risk_Analysis/README.md

 ### 2.6 EasyEnsembleClassifier Model

-Now, the balanced accuracy score is high to about 93%.
+* For this model the balanced accuracy score is high to 92 almost 93%.
-The high_risk precision is still low at 7% only with 91% sensitivity which makes a F1 of only 14%.
+* The high_risk precision is still low at 7% only with 91% sensitivity which makes a F1 of only 14%.
-Due to a lower number of false positives, the low_risk sensitivity is now 94% with 100% presicion.
+* Due to a lower number of false positives, the low_risk sensitivity is now 94% with 100% presicion.

 <p align="center">
   <img  src="Resources/6.1.png" width="350" height="100">